sids/nerchuko/README.markdown

 on Machine Learning for textual data.

-Apart from the core Machine Learning algorithms, Nerchuko includes implementations of several helper functions and algorithms that are useful when working on Machine Learning.
-For example: preparing datasets, [Feature Selection](http://en.wikipedia.org/wiki/Feature_selection), [Cross-validation](http://en.wikipedia.org/wiki/Cross-validation_%28statistics%29) etc.
+Apart from the core Machine Learning algorithms, Nerchuko includes several helper functions that are useful when working with those Machine Learning algorithms.
+For example there are helper functions for preparing datasets, [Feature Selection](http://en.wikipedia.org/wiki/Feature_selection), [Cross-validation](http://en.wikipedia.org/wiki/Cross-validation_%28statistics%29) etc.